 Method 2: Place the eggplant slices in a bowl filled with cold water and sprinkle with salt on top (about 2 tablespoons).
 Place a weight, such a plate or lid, on top and leave for 20 minutes.
 Rinse and thoroughly pat dry with paper towels.

-In a medium frying pan (11-12 inch), heat the oil over medium heat until it is sizzling hot (eggplant will absorb all of the oil if it is not hot enough).
-Fry the eggplant slices on both sides until golden brown, 3-5 minutes per side.
+In a medium frying pan (11-12 inch / 28-30 cm), heat the oil over medium heat until it is sizzling hot (eggplant will absorb all of the oil if it is not hot enough).
+Fry the eggplant slices on both sides until golden brown, 3 to 5 minutes per side.
 Add more oil if necessary, heating it before adding a new batch of eggplant.
 Remove the slices from the pan and drain on paper towels.

 If there is still some oil left in the frying pan, arrange the tomato slices in it, and cook about half a minute on each side (if the pan has dark bits from the eggplant, wipe with paper towels, add some oil and heat before cooking the tomatoes).
 Remove from the heat and place on a separate plate.

 Wipe off the pan and arrange the eggplants in three to four layers on the bottom.
 Place a layer of tomatoes on top.
 Sprinkle with garlic.
 Season with salt and pepper to taste.
-Pour in the water, cover the pan and simmer over medium to low heat, without stirring, for 15 minutes.
+Pour in the water, cover the pan, and simmer over medium-low heat, without stirring, for 15 minutes.
 Serve immediately with bread on the side.